 To learn more about EPUB format and the difference between EPUB and PDF format, see the following FAQs:

-Yes, the Permalink feature in the eBook Viewer makes it easy to copy a link to an eBook or chapter and insert it into Blackboard, Moodle, or any other course management system.
+Yes, the Permalink feature in the eBook Viewer makes it easy to copy a link to an eBook or chapter and insert it into a course management system.

 To learn how to copy Permalinks in EBSCOhost, see How can I link to eBooks or eBook chapters in my syllabus or on Blackboard? on the EBSCO Support Site.